junghyun2000/FitXcel/README.md

 ### 4. Reset password feature

-The SENDGRID API key must be added to the .env file in the backend folder (You can find the SENDGRID API key in the "GITHUB - SENDGRID API KEY" card in the sprint 2 documentation column).
+- The SENDGRID API key must be added to the .env file in the backend folder
+- You can find the SENDGRID API key in the "GITHUB - SENDGRID API KEY" card in the sprint 2 documentation column.

 ## Authors
 Sangmin - Developer